This beet salad recipe is a stunning fall or winter side dish! Goat cheese, apples, and arugula fill it with a delightful mix of textures and flavors.

 - Let the beets cool and chill them in the fridge until ready to use.

-- Assemble the salad with the greens, shallots, apples, walnuts, cheese, and microgreens, if using.
+- Slice the beets into ¼-inch-thick rounds.
+Assemble the salad with the greens, shallots, apples, beets, walnuts, cheese, and microgreens, if using.
 Drizzle with balsamic vinaigrette.
 Season with flaky sea salt and pepper and serve.